julioalcazar/Notes/DesignPatterns.md

 *  Problem
   *  If an application is to be portable, it needs to encapsulate platform dependencies.
 These "platforms" might include: windowing system, operating system, database, etc. Too often, this encapsulatation is not engineered in advance, and lots of #ifdef case statements with options for all currently supported platforms begin to procreate like rabbits throughout the code.

-___Builder___
-Separates object construction from its representation
-*  Intent
-  *  Separate the construction of a complex object from its representation so that the same construction process can create different representations.
-  *  Parse a complex representation, create one of several targets.
-*  Problem
-  *  An application needs to create the elements of a complex aggregate.

 ___Factory Method___
 Creates an instance of several derived classes